-Coit Tower is an icon on the San Francisco skyline, a simple tower crowning Telegraph Hill overlooking the San Francisco waterfront.
+Coit Tower is an iconic site on the San Francisco skyline.
+This simple tower crowns Telegraph Hill overlooking the San Francisco waterfront.
 Visitors come to Coit Tower mostly for the views: to see the sweeping waterfront vistas from the parking lot and observation deck, and for the cityscapes best seen from the small park behind the tower.

 Most people go to Coit Tower for the views, but they miss the best thing about the tower: the fresco murals in the lobby.
 They're a collection of 25 artworks created in 1934 as part of a Public Works of Art Project.

 Done in Diego Rivera's social realism style, they are sympathetic portrayals of the daily life of working-class Californians during the Great Depression.
 They're also like a little time capsule of San Francisco life in the 1930s, especially the big city scene on the side opposite the entrance door.

 You might think they're attractive or charming, but you probably wouldn't guess that this simple tower was once at the center of political upheaval.
 In 1934, some people thought the murals were subversive and depicted "Communist" themes.
 Protests delayed Coit Tower's opening for several months.
 The working community was already outraged by the shooting deaths of two strikers during the Longshoremen's Strike of 1934, and this delay got them even more upset, adding to a general distrust of authority.

 You can see several of the murals by walking around the lobby, but you may not understand them without someone to fill you in on their significance, and some are hidden from the general public.
 They continue behind a door next to the gift shop, up the stairs and around the second floor.
 To get behind that closed door and learn more take one of the free, guided Coit Tower tours given by City Guides.